Allion Healthcare

-Allion Healthcare Inc. was the parent company of MOMS pharmacy based in Melville, New York, primarily known for providing mail-order HIV medications to patients primarily on Medicaid or the AIDS Drug Assistance Program (ADAP).
+Allion Healthcare Inc. was an American specialty pharmacy company based in Melville, New York.
+It was the parent company of MOMS pharmacy, primarily known for providing mail-order HIV medications to patients primarily on Medicaid or the AIDS Drug Assistance Program (ADAP).

 Among the offerings is the MOMSPak in which the drugs are packed together in dated individual packages to make the multi-drug regimen easier.

 The company has distribution centers in New York, California, Florida, New Jersey, and Washington.

 History

-The company was founded in 1983 as The Care Group and changed its name to Allion in 1999 after emerging from bankruptcy.
+The company was founded in Delaware in 1983 as The Care Group, Inc., a home health care provider offering nursing services, home infusion therapy and durable medical equipment.
+Ann T. Mittasch served as chairman from 1984 and as president and chief executive from 1984 to 1996.
+Its common stock was quoted on the Nasdaq under the symbol CARE.
+The Care Group filed for Chapter 11 bankruptcy protection in September 1998 and emerged in February 1999, at which point it changed its name to Allion Healthcare, Inc. and refocused its business principally on serving HIV/AIDS patients.

-The company has an agreement with Roche Laboratories for pricing discounts in exchange for providing blind patient data on Fuzeon medication.
-In November 2007, the company signed an exclusive distribution agreement with Galea Life Sciences for Nutraplete, the first therapeutic dietary supplement designed specifically for people living with HIV/AIDS.
+Allion completed an initial public offering on June 22, 2005, selling 4 million shares at $13.00 per share on the Nasdaq under the ticker symbol ALLI.

-The company was listed on NASDAQ on the ticker symbol ALLI.
 In October 2009, the company was acquired by the private equity firm HIG Capital for $6.60/share in a deal valued at $278 million.

 The MOMS Pharmacy division of Allion Healthcare was acquired by the AIDS Healthcare Foundation in 2012.